FedTP: Federated Learning by Transformer Personalization: Experiments

 \subsection{Performance Evaluation}

-\emph{1) Evaluation Protocol:} We tested each algorithm on all datasets every 5 rounds during its last 200 global communication rounds and computed the mean test accuracy and standard deviation over these evaluation steps to estimate the model performance.
-The average test accuracy in each evaluation step is defined as the ratio of sum of each client's positive predictions over all testing image numbers.
+\emph{1) Evaluation Protocol:} We tested each algorithm every 5 rounds during its last 200 global communication rounds and computed the mean test accuracy and standard deviation over these evaluation steps to estimate the model performance.
+The average test accuracy in each evaluation step is defined as the ratio of the sum of each client's positive predictions over all testing image numbers.

-\emph{2) Performance Analysis:} The average test accuracy of all algorithms for the image datasets and language dataset are reported in Table \ref{results} and Table \ref{shakes_result}, respectively.
-Clearly, FedTP outperforms the baseline methods in terms of the average test accuracy for most cases.
-It is worth noting that, the hypernetworks in FedTP only produce the parameters of the self-attention layers, which take up around 9.8\% parameters of the whole network.
-Although FedTP uses a much smaller ratio of personalized parameters, it still significantly outperforms pFedHN with an 11.31\% improvement on average for CIFAR-100.

-\emph{3) Generalization to Novel Clients:} Similar to the settings in \cite{shamsian2021personalized}, we tested our method's generalization ability against pFedMe, pFedHN, and FedRod on CIFAR-10 with the Dirichlet setting.
-Here, we sampled $20\%$ percent of the clients as novel clients whose data is unseen during training, and only the personalized parameters of these models were finetuned for novel clients.
-Specifically, FedRod tuned the personalized parameters in the last classification layer and pFedMe learned all parameters to get each client's personalized model.
-With regards to pFedHN and FedTP, the personalized parameters are the client-wise embedding vectors with dimension 32.
-From Fig. \ref{fine_tune}, we can easily see that FedTP is more robust and well adapts to novel clients in one epoch with the fewest tuning parameters.

-\emph{4) Analysis of Network Backbone:} As shown in Table \ref{results} and Table \ref{shakes_result}, changing the network backbone from a CNN or an LSTM to Transformers will bring a significant improvement in the models' ability to overcome data heterogeneity.
-This is particularly efficient for the language dataset Shakespeare, where the averaged test accuracy increases dramatically by FedTP compared with other baselines.
-This also verifies our method's value in unifying vision classification tasks and sequence language prediction tasks in a more convenient environment for federated learning scenarios.